-Villa located on an elongated spur that borders the course of the Riaza River, in the area corresponding to the eastern end of the Sierra de Pradales or Serrezuela.
+Medieval town located on an elongated spur that borders the course of the Riaza river, in the area corresponding to the eastern end of the Pradales or Serrezuela mountains.

 During the Reconquista it formed part of the first provincial line of defensive cores on the left bank of the Duero with Coca, Cuéllar, Fuentidueña and Sepúlveda.